-Very soon, you will receive an email with your child’s username and password to their PowerSchool account.
+If you haven't already, you will soon receive an email with your child’s username and password to their PowerSchool account.
 If you do not have an email address on file in the SES office, you can call the SES office to get the login information.
-On Wednesday, August 1st, you are invited to attend our open house for grades K-5 from 5:30 PM to 7:00 PM at SES.
-This is a great time to bring in school supplies, meet the teacher, and discuss any concerns with our teaching staff.
+On Monday, July 29, you are invited to attend our Kindergarten Blast Off at SES.
+It will start promptly at 6:00 PM and end around 7:30 PM.
+We have many different activities planned for the kindergarten students and the parents.
+Please enter through door #4 at SES.
+This is a great time to bring in school supplies, meet the teachers, and get ready for the new school year.

-On Wednesday August 2nd, 2018, your kindergarten student will not come to school on the bus with the other students.
-Instead, you and your Kindergarten child will attend a meeting in your teacher’s classroom at 9:00 AM, and it will last about one hour.
+On Friday August 2nd, 2019, your kindergarten student will not come to school on the bus with the other students.
+Instead, you and your Kindergarten child will attend a meeting in your teacher’s classroom at 9:00 AM, and it will last about 45 minutes.
 When you leave, your child will stay and complete the school day.
 Your child will ride home on the bus or be a car rider on that first day.

 The Shenandoah Elementary School community is excited to get the year started and meet all of our new kindergarten students.